- 30 Oct 2020

-- babies, toddlers and children under 5 years of age, due to the possibility of overheating, suffocation and strangulation and they are safe without one
+- babies, toddlers and children under 5 years of age, due to the possibility of overheating, suffocation and strangulation.

-- when a person may have a certain health condition or disability (including hidden disabilities, for example, autism, dementia or a learning disability), which prevents them wearing a face coverings safely.
-This covers children with breathing difficulties and disabled children who would struggle to wear a face covering.
+- when a person may have a certain health condition, disability (including hidden disabilities, for example, autism, dementia or a learning disability) or severe anxiety, which prevents them wearing a face covering safely.
+This includes children with breathing difficulties and disabled children who would struggle to wear a face covering safely.

 - where it would cause difficulty, pain or severe distress or anxiety to the wearer or the person in the care of the wearer

 What does not count

 - not wanting to wear a face covering